 Forgot iPhone backup password?
-When you create a backup of your iOS device with iTunes (or Finder if you use macOS Catalina), you will be given an option to encrypt your backup, so that your information is then locked and encoded.
+When you create a backup of your iOS device with iTunes (or Finder if you use macOS Catalina or higher), you will be given an option to encrypt your backup, so that your information is then locked and encoded.

 This article provides information on how to remove encryption from your backup (how to turn off encryption on iPhone) as well as details on what to do if you don't remember your original encryption password.

 To remove the encryption from an iOS backup if you know the password, follow these steps...

 Connect the iOS device to your computer using a USB cable.